rdkcentral/Lightning-ui/docs/CollectionWrapper/index.md

 this.tag('MyList').itemType = MyItemComponent
 ```

-One of the perks of using this, is that when are only using one specific Item type for one Collection wrapper is that you can also use this method to clean up your `adding Items` part of the code a bit more:
+One of the perks of using this is that when you only use one specific Item type for one Collection wrapper, you can also use this method to clean up your `adding Items` part of the code a bit more:

 ```js
 this.tag('MyList').itemType = MyItemComponent